webuimaker/wikiHugo/content/containers+and+devops/index.md

 ---
 # Homepage
-title: "Containers and GitOps"
+title: "Containers and DevOps"
-description: "GitOps is a name for a set of Ops practices using Git and a way to do Continuous Delivery.
-It works by using Git as a source of truth for declarative infrastructure and applications.
-This page gathers resources about the GitOps basics, tutorials and tools."
+description: "DevOps is a set of cultural practices that emphasize collaboration between all parts of the IT organization and the “continuous delivery” of software.
+This page gathers resources about how containers fit into the DevOps ecosystem and how to implement DevOps with containerization."
-titleDescription: "GitOps is a name for a set of Ops practices using Git and a way to do Continuous Delivery.
-It works by using Git as a source of truth for declarative infrastructure and applications.
-This page gathers resources about the GitOps basics, tutorials and tools."
+titleDescription: "DevOps is a set of cultural practices that emphasize collaboration between all parts of the IT organization and the “continuous delivery” of software.
+This page gathers resources about how containers fit into the DevOps ecosystem and how to implement DevOps with containerization."

 type: "widget_page"
-url: "/display/containers/containers+and+gitops/"
+url: "/display/containers/containers+and+devops/"

 rightSide: true
 # permalink: "/display/containers/kubernetes+and+microservices"